1. Home

 My electric bill is $290/mo

-An electric vehicle (EV) is any car, truck, or SUV that uses one or more electric motors and energy stored in a battery for propulsion, instead of an internal combustion engine (ICE) that runs off of fossil fuels.
-EVs use an electric motor instead of an internal combustion engine and store energy with a battery instead of a gasoline tank.
+An electric vehicle (EV) is a car, truck, or SUV that uses one or more electric motors and energy stored in a battery, instead of an internal combustion engine that runs off of gas or diesel.

-The electric motors can work on their own, or be paired with a small internal combustion engine, which is called a hybrid vehicle.
-For this article, we will focus on 100% electric vehicles, meaning they must be plugged into an electrical outlet to be charged.
+Sometimes certain hybrid vehicles are lumped in with fully electric vehicles.
+For this article, we will focus on 100% electric vehicles, meaning they are plugged into an electrical outlet to be charged.

-How Much Energy Does It Take to Charge an Electric Vehicle?
+How Much Energy Is Needed to Charge an EV?

-The battery rating of an EV indicates the amount of power that it can store, which indicates how much power is required to fully charge it.
+The battery rating of an electric vehicle indicates the amount of power that it can store, which indicates how much power is required to fully charge it.
 This is typically measured in kilowatt-hours, or kWh.
-To offer a better picture of available options, we’ve outlined common EV battery sizes below:
+We’ve outlined common EV battery sizes below:

 How Long Does Electric Vehicle Charging Take?